Canberra Stadium

-Canberra Stadium (GIO Stadium for commercial reasons) is a facility primarily used for rugby league and rugby union games, located adjacent to the Australian Institute of Sport in Canberra, the capital of Australia.
+Canberra Stadium, commercially known as GIO Stadium Canberra, is a facility primarily used for rugby league and rugby union games, located adjacent to the Australian Institute of Sport in Canberra, the capital of Australia.
 It is the largest sports venue by capacity in Canberra.
+The Canberra Stadium was previously known as the Bruce Stadium and the National Athletics Stadium before its current name.

 History

 The facility was designed by architect Philip Cox and constructed by Leighton Contractors.
 It opened on 29 October 1977.

-In 1977, it was the venue for the Pacific Conference Games, and was also was the venue for the 4th IAAF World Cup in Athletics.
+In 1977, it was the venue for the Pacific Conference Games, and was also the venue for the 4th IAAF World Cup in Athletics.
 At the latter meet, the still-current world record for the women's 400m was recorded by East German Marita Koch, and a world record for the women's 4 × 100 m relay was set by East Germany, which stood until the 2012 London Olympic Games.

 In the late 1980s, the running track was removed and the warm-up track next door upgraded.
 New offices, seating, and photo-finish facilities were added.
 In the 1990 NSWRL season, the reigning NSWRL premiers the Canberra Raiders moved to Bruce Stadium from Seiffert Oval in Queanbeyan, their home ground since entering the New South Wales Rugby League in 1982.
 The Raiders won their second straight premiership in 1990.

 The removal of the athletics track meant that Australian rules football games, more specifically those of the Australian Football League (AFL), could be played at the ground, resulting in pre-season matches being scheduled as early as 1990.
 In 1995, an AFL match for premiership points was contested between the West Coast Eagles and Fitzroy.
 There were also a number of pre-season AFL games played at the venue, mostly featuring the Sydney Swans.

 Also around that time, a cricket pitch was placed in the centre of the ground as an experiment, and a day/night one-day cricket match was played between two local teams before a small crowd.
 Regular cricket matches on the ground did not eventuate.